pavithrar020/UFOSightings/README.md

 - **Interactive Maps**: Incorporate geospatial tools like Folium for mapping UFO sightings.
 - **Machine Learning**: Apply clustering or predictive models to identify patterns.
 - **Integration**: Use APIs to fetch real-time UFO sighting data for dynamic analysis.

-This notebook serves as a comprehensive tool for exploring and understanding UFO sighting data, enabling further research and insights.